infumap/infumap/docs/deployment/raspberry-pi.md

 - Enable the SSH service and use public-key authentication as this is more secure than password authentication.
 - Turn off telemetry.

-To figure out the IP address of your Raspberry Pi you can typically log into your router admin webpage and inspect the LAN host information page.
+After first boot, find the Raspberry Pi's LAN IP address by checking your router's DHCP client/lease table (sometimes called the LAN hosts page) in the router admin interface.
+Then:

     ssh pi@<ip address>